Short Inca Trail: 2 Day Hike to Machu Picchu

 ✔️December: Daily Departures – Available Every Day

-When you plan ahead, you do more than just secure your place on the Inca Trail.
-You get peace of mind, better travel dates, and the freedom to enjoy your trip without worry.
-As a local tour operator, we focus on creating memorable experiences with the care and knowledge you expect.
-Book early so you can hike with confidence.
+By planning ahead, you don't just secure your spot on the Inca Trail 2 days adventure—you also gain peace of mind, better travel dates, and the freedom to fully enjoy your trip.
+As a local tour operator, we specialize in creating memorable experiences along the Short Inca Trail, combining expert knowledge, safety, and comfort.

-Morning Departure: Our trekking tour guide will pick you up from your hotel in Cusco at 4am, then is 2h driving to Ollantaytambo train station, from there we will take a train to Km 104, which is where your hike on the Inca Trail begins. there is an oficial check point where rangers from National park are veriryfing the passport details, you must take your original passport.
+Morning Departure: Our trekking tour guide will collect you from your Cusco hotel at 4am.
+It is a 2-hour drive to the train station in Ollantaytambo.
+From Ollantaytambo, we will take a train to Km 104, where your Inca Trail hike will begin.
+At Km 104, there is an official checkpoint where National Park rangers check your passport details.
+You must carry your original passport.

-Hike to Wiñay Wayna: The hike starts with a visit to the archaeological site of Chachabamba.
-From there, you’ll continue along the trail, passing through beautiful scenery and Inca ruins.
-Your final destination for the day is Wiñay Wayna, a stunning Inca site nestled in the mountains.
-You’ll have time to explore the ruins and learn about their history, after that that you will enjoy the lunch.
+Hike to Wiñay Wayna: The hike begins at the archaeological site of Chachabamba.
+Then you will continue along the trail through incredible scenery and Inca ruins.
+Your destination for the day is Wiñay Wayna, another amazing Inca site in the mountains.
+There will be time for you to explore the ruins and learn about the history, and then you will get lunch.

-Hike to Sun Gate (Inti Punku): After visiting Wiñay Wayna, you’ll continue along the trail until you reach the Sun Gate, also known as Inti Punku.
-This is where you’ll get your first breathtaking view of Machu Picchu from above.
+Hike to Sun Gate (Inti Punku): After visiting Wiñay Wayna, you'll continue your journey along the trail until reaching the Sun Gate, also known as Inti Punku, the location where you will experience your first stunning view of Machu Picchu from above.

-Descend to Machu Picchu: From the Sun Gate, you’ll descend into Machu Picchu itself.
-You’ll have the opportunity to see and enjoy the best views to the Inca citadel of Machu Picchu, the guide will give you a fully introduction about the history and significance of this ancient Inca citadel.
+Descend to Machu Picchu: From the Sun Gate, you'll then descend into Machu Picchu itself.
+You'll experience and see the best views to Machu Picchu, the guide will give you a full introduction about the history and significance of this ancient Inca citadel.

-Overnight in Aguas Calientes: After you enjoy the best views to Machu Picchu, you’ll take a bus down to Aguas Calientes, the town located at the base of Machu Picchu.
-Here, you’ll check into your accommodation for the night. then we will have dinner in one of the nice restaurnt in the town.
+Overnight in Aguas Calientes: After your enjoy the best views of Machu Picchu, you'll take a bus down to Aguas Calientes, the town situated at the base of Machu Picchu where you'll check into your overnight accommodations. then we will have dinner in one of the nice restaurnt in town.

 ✔️Acomodation: Tierra Viva Machu Picchu *** or similar